 - Are there any weight restrictions or requirements?

 - How much space will there be between the face of the magnet and what it needs to attract? (air gap)

-Several types of magnetic materials are available and each have different physical and magnetic properties.
-If you’re not entirely sure, check out our magnet materials comparison chart for guidance.
+Several types of magnetic materials are available, and each has different physical and magnetic properties.
+If you’re not entirely sure, check out our permanent magnet materials comparison chart for guidance.